drugstore - music recording tips

 Having said all this negative stuff, I need to add that 'mastering' is a very important part of the process, and a good engineer will enhance and give depth to your track, without affecting the essence of the sound and mix.

-ARTWORK UNITED
+.ARTWORK UNITED

-My advice: don't worry, it's preferable to take an extra day and make sure the artwork is mistake-free, then to do what miss m did:
+You're gonna miss the artwork deadline, however many days you were given.My advice: don't worry, it's preferable to take an extra day and make sure the artwork is mistake-free, then to do what miss m did:

 'I uploaded everything in a mad hurry, loads of files, late friday afternoon - bad move - as instead of speeding the process up, it only meant that monday morning everything was sent back to me, for corrections.'